You are here

 Switching to a new mobile and broadband plan to get a more satisfying service

-Many factors can cause a customer to be left unsatisfied by the services they receive from a provider: bad network connection, an unsatisfactory customer service, too restrictive offer... all these are legitimate reasons to either seek a different offer with your provider, or change providers altogether.
+Many factors can cause a customer to be left unsatisfied by the services they receive from a provider: bad network connection (which you can check via our free and instant Internet speedtest), an unsatisfactory customer service, too restrictive offer... all these are legitimate reasons to either seek a different offer with your provider, or change providers altogether.

 Make sure before you do so that you are no longer bound to a contract, or else you will end up paying hefty fees are mentioned above.

 Switching to a new mobile or broadband provider when moving home

 Moving to a new house or apartment in France is another big reason to change providers, and can be an oppportunity to start afresh with a better telecom deal.
 It should be noted, though, that your new home may not be elegible to all types of offers, depending on what French region you are in.

 In the case of a move abroad, if you are moving back home to the UK for instance, you will be exempt of paying additional fees to put an end to the contract.